 - Information for communities: scientific testing on Indigenous ancestral remains [DOC 67KB]

 In relation to overseas collections, the Australian Government seeks the unconditional return of Aboriginal and Torres Strait Islander ancestral remains.
 The Australian Government sees repatriation as a decision to be made voluntarily by overseas governments and institutions in collaboration with the relevant Aboriginal and Torres Strait Islander communities.

-It is understood that there are currently Aboriginal and Torres Strait Islander remains held in numerous overseas collections, most being held in the United Kingdom (UK), Germany, France, Poland, Czech Republic and the United States of America.
-The Office for the Arts (OFTA) has established relationships with these countries and is developing relationships with a number of other European countries in order to progress the repatriation of Indigenous ancestral remains.
+It is understood that Aboriginal and Torres Strait Islander remains are currently held in many overseas collections, most being held in the United Kingdom, Germany, France, Poland, Austria and the United States of America.
+The Ministry for the Arts has established relationships with these countries and is developing relationships with a number of other countries in order to progress the repatriation of Indigenous ancestral remains.